StandaloneDynamics/django-umsebenzi/README.md

 # Django-Umsebenzi

-Umsebenzi, which means work in the Zulu language,  is a set of Django REST apis to manage and keep track of your personal projects.
+Umsebenzi, which means work in the Zulu language, is a set of simple Django REST apis to manage and keep track of your personal projects.

 It consists of 2 Endpoints:

-* Projects - create a new project
+* Projects
-* Tasks - create a task under a project
+* Tasks

 # Installation
 ```